-The beauty of paddle boarding is its versatility, meaning you don’t need to live near the sea like most water sport activities to enjoy it.
-Any body of water, from a river to a lake to a stream… ok, ok not quite but you get the gist.
-If you live in the UK then you already know that we have plenty of bodies of water, so wherever you live you’ll most probably live right near a great location to get the board out and get paddling on that water.
-Plus, if you don’t live near any water, or want a paddle boarding holiday, then this is the perfect way to get out and explore a new location, with a Saltie SUP adventure just waiting to happen right around the corner.
-It was hard, but we have managed to round up our favourite locations on where paddle boarding in the UK:
+The beauty of paddle boarding is its versatility, meaning you don’t need to live near the sea like most water sports activities to enjoy it.
+Any body of water, from a river to a lake to a stream… ok, ok not quite a stream but you get the gist.
+If you live in the UK then you already know that we have plenty of bodies of water to go UK paddleboarding, so wherever you live you’ll most probably live right near a great location to get the board out and get paddling on that water.
+Plus, if you don’t live near any water, or want a paddle boarding holiday, this is the perfect way to get out and explore a new location, with a Saltie SUP adventure just waiting to happen right around the corner.
+It was hard, but we managed to round up our favourite locations for UK paddleboarding!

 1. Sandbanks, Dorset